Victoria Point

 AreaSearch assessment of residential development activity positions Victoria Point among the top 25% of areas assessed nationwide

-Compared to Greater Brisbane, Victoria Point has similar levels of development per capita, contributing to market stability and aligning with broader regional patterns.
-However, construction activity has intensified recently.
-Recent construction in Victoria Point comprises 76% detached dwellings and 24% attached dwellings, maintaining the area's suburban identity with a concentration of family homes that appeal to buyers seeking more space.
-With around 79 people per dwelling approval, Victoria Point exhibits characteristics of a growth area.
-Despite population projections indicating stability or decline, Victoria Point is expected to experience reduced housing demand pressures in the future, potentially benefiting potential buyers.
+Relative to Greater Brisbane, Victoria Point has similar development levels (per person), supporting market stability in line with regional patterns, though construction activity has intensified recently.
+Recent construction comprises 76.0% detached dwellings and 24.0% attached dwellings, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+With around 79 people per dwelling approval, Victoria Point shows characteristics of a growth area.

 Frequently Asked Questions - Development